top of page

 Where is HSR training delivered?

 Courtenell can deliver HSR training on site (at your premises) or at one of our public venues in Sydney.
-We have venues in the Sydney CBD and at Blacktown.
-We can also deliver HSR training on line.
+We have venues in Haymarket in the Sydney CBD, Blacktown in Western Sydney, and at Minto, Campbelltown.
+We can also deliver HSR training on line in Microsoft Teams or Zoom.

 bottom of page